FlavioDiasPs/tob/README.md

 ## Configuring games

 - **You almost don't need to change this.
 The default configuration should be good to go.**
 - **The content in this file is commented.
-You must uncomment only the configurations for the games that you play**
+You must uncomment (remove char #) the configurations related to the games you play**

 ### config.yaml
 1. The config.yaml file might look like this: